serokell/blog-posts/existential-vs-universal-quantification/article.md

   log @Int userCount
 ```

-Note that this type applications is unnecessary.
+Note that type applications isn't strictly necessary here,
-Compiler is smart enough to choose appropriate types.
+the compiler is smart enough to infer the right types,
+but it does help with readability.

 ## Summary

 We have taken a look at universal and existential quantification in Haskell.
+With a few extensions and the `forall` keyword,
-While we didn't introduce many syntax constructions, quantification allows you to further expand the rich type system of the language and to create constructions that previously were impossible.
+quantification allows you to further expand the rich type system of the language and to express ideas that were previously impossible.

 For more Haskell tutorials, you can check out our [Haskell](https://serokell.io/blog/haskell) section or follow us on [Twitter](https://twitter.com/serokell).